West London Railway: Origins

 In 1839 the railway completed purchase of the canal for £36,000, of which £10,000 was in cash and £26,000 in their own shares at face value.

 As the calls on shares became due some of the shareholders defaulted and arrears soon amounted to £28,000: the company was unable to pay current bills.
-On 23 July 1840 statutory authority to raise a further £75,000 was obtained, and the opportunity provided by this second application to Parliament was used to change the name to the West London Railway Company.
+On 23 July 1840 statutory authority to raise a further £75,000 was obtained in the Birmingham, Bristol and Thames Junction Railway Act 1840 (3 & 4 Vict. c. cv), and the opportunity provided by this second application to Parliament was used to change the name to the West London Railway Company.

 Money was still scarce, and it was not until 1843 that the company managed to clear its bills.
 Construction was further delayed, resumed in March 1843.

 In 1839 Samuel Clegg and Jacob Samuda, approached the company for permission to use its uncompleted line for trials of their atmospheric system, with stationary engines exhausting air from a pipe laid between the rails; a carriage on the train carried a piston inside the pipe and the air pressure provided tractive force.

 Part of the trackbed for about a half mile south from the GWR crossing was allocated to them, and they started demonstrations on 11 June 1840, having laid their own track.
 Trials and public demonstrations continued intermittently into 1842, and at length the railway company wanted possession of the land to lay its own railway.
 This seems to have involved conflict, and the company only got possession in 1843, having paid a sum in compensation.
 There is no suggestion that there was any intention to use the system on the line.